iamlaksh1/site/content/posts/CDL Retrival.md

   - "Remotesensing"
   - "geospatial"
 ---

+<h3>Cropland Data Extraction using Python</h3>
-<h3>This python code queries NAAS Geodata API for given bounding box and Year and retrives Cropland image as TIF</h3>
+<h4>This python code queries NAAS Geodata API for given bounding box and Year and retrives Cropland image as TIF</h4>